AhmadKhodabaks/ahmadkhodabaks.github.io/README.md

 1. Information is retrieved from an API.
 2. Its information is displayed on the interface of the user.
 3. User has the option to buy a laptop once there is sufficient funds on the bank balance.

+See 'JavaScript_Komputer Store App.pdf' for more detailed requirements for this assignment.

 Created by Ahmad Khodabaks.